John the Conqueror

 The roots of Ipomoea jalapa, when dried, are carried as the John the Conqueror root amulet.

-John the Conqueror, also known as High John the Conqueror, John, Jack, Jim, and many other folk variants, is a deity from the African-American spiritual system called hoodoo.
-Due to there being little early written information on the John the Conqueror root, many of the earliest mentions are from oral traditions and in tales from escaped slaves like Frederick Douglass in his autobiography "Narrative of The Life of Frederick Douglass, an American Slave," published in 1845.
+John the Conqueror, also known as High John the Conqueror, John, Jack, Jim, and many other folk variants, is a deity from the African-American spiritual system called Hoodoo.
+Many of its earliest mentions are from oral traditions and in tales from escaped slaves, such as Frederick Douglass's autobiography Narrative of the Life of Frederick Douglass, an American Slave, published in 1845.
 He is associated with the roots of Ipomoea purga, the John the Conqueror root or John the Conqueroo, a plant native to the South-eastern United States.
 Tales of magical powers are ascribed in African-American folklore to the plant, especially among practitioners of Hoodoo.
-Muddy Waters mentions him as Johnny Cocheroo in the songs "Mannish Boy" and "I'm Your Hoochie Coochie Man".
-In "Mannish Boy", the line is "I think I'll go down/To old Kansas too/I'm gonna bring back my second cousin/That little Johnny Conqueroo".
-This line is borrowed from the Bo Diddley song "I'm a Man", to which "Mannish Boy" is an answer song.
+John the Conqueror has also been mentioned in songs by Muddy Waters, Bo Diddley, and Dr. John.

 Use in Hoodoo

 Frederick Douglass received a High John root from an enslaved conjurer named Sandy Jenkins for protection against slaveholders.

-High John the Conqueror has its earliest known roots in Congolese culture with the folk hero thought to have originated from stories of a Congolese Prince who was sold into slavery.
-Symbolizing luck and strength, the "High John root" has strong connections to use in hoodoo, with some even believing High John's spirit could be summoned and used for guidance and even protection on plantations.
-African-American Hoodoo practitioners place High John roots inside mojo bags for protection, victory, empowerment, good luck, love, and protection from evil spirits. "...practitioners do this out of their reverence for or worship of the spirit (or in this case, John de Conquer, who also symbolizes ties to their enslaved ancestors through the land or 'soil of the South.')" ..."we not only find that the spirit of John de Conquer inhabits or 'possesses' a root, but he is also woven into a mojo bag that practitioners wear on their persons or store in a ‘secret place’ of their house."
+High John the Conqueror has its earliest known roots in Congolese culture, with the folk hero thought to have originated from stories of a Congolese Prince who was sold into slavery.
+Symbolizing luck and strength, the "High John root" has strong connections to use in hoodoo, with some even believing High John's spirit could be summoned and used for guidance and protection on plantations.
+African-American Hoodoo practitioners place High John roots inside mojo bags for protection, victory, empowerment, good luck, love, and protection from evil spirits: "...practitioners do this out of their reverence for or worship of the spirit (or in this case, John de Conquer, who also symbolizes ties to their enslaved ancestors through the land or 'soil of the South.')" ..."we not only find that the spirit of John de Conquer inhabits or 'possesses' a root, but he is also woven into a mojo bag that practitioners wear on their persons or store in a ‘secret place’ of their house."
 The root was used during slavery in the Southern United States by enslaved African-Americans to protect from slaveholders.
-Frederick Douglass and Henry Bibb used the High John root to prevent whippings and protection from slaveholders.
+Frederick Douglass and Henry Bibb used the High John root to prevent whippings and for protection from slaveholders.
 In an Arkansas slave narrative, ex-slave Marion Johnson used High John roots to conquer his enemies and receive protection from conjure.